Performing Arts Courses

 Classes I & II

 This course introduces students to the principles and practices of directing for the stage.
-The course is project-based, and emphasizes hands-on instruction and exploration in the directing of scenes and short plays.
+The course is project-based and emphasizes hands-on instruction and exploration in directing scenes and short plays.
 Students learn the basics of concept development, actor coaching, and blocking.
-The course is highlighted with a public presentation of student directed work in the spring.
-Students will also shadow faculty directors and may act as assistant directors for current-season productions.
+The course is highlighted with a public presentation of student-directed work in the spring.
+Students will also shadow faculty directors and may act as assistant directors for current season productions.
 (Prerequisite: Arts Program Drama or equivalent experience and permission from the department chair.)

 Advanced Drama: Improvisation